Day 248

 Isaiah responded, ‘Here am I. Send me!’ (v.8b).
 He saw there was a desperate need.
 He made no excuses.
 He did not delay.
 He said to God, ‘I’ll go’ (v.8, MSG).
 God used him greatly.

 This was nothing compared to the one whom Isaiah prophesied about.
-He says, ‘The Lord himself will give you a sign: the virgin will be with child and will give birth to a son, and will call him Immanuel’ (7:14).
+He says, ‘The LORD himself will give you a sign: the virgin will be with child and will give birth to a son, and will call him Immanuel’ (7:14).
 This had a historical fulfilment in the birth of Maher-Shalal-Hash-Baz (8:1).
 However, the ultimate fulfilment of this prophecy was in Jesus Christ, who is Immanuel, God with us (vv.8,10 – see Matthew 1:23).

 Prayer